shihenw/convolutional-pose-machines-release/README.md

 ## Recent Updates
 - Synced our fork of caffe with most recent version (Dec.
 2016) so that Pascal GPUs can work (tested with CUDA 8.0 and CUDNN 5).
 - Including a VGG-pretrained model in matlab (and also python) code.
 This model was used in CVPR'16 demo.
-It scores 90.1% on MPI test set.
+It scores 90.1% on MPI test set, and can be trained in much shorter time than previous models.
 - We are working on [releasing code](https://github.com/ZheC/Multi-Person-Pose-Estimation/) of our [new work in multi-person pose estimation](https://arxiv.org/abs/1611.08050) demonstrated in ECCV'16 (best demo award!).

 ## Before Everything